 Payment must be received by the billing due date to assure proper crediting and to avoid potential registration cancellation.

-Temple University offers an Easy Payment Plan for the Fall and Spring semesters to help students who are not fully paying their bills budget the costs for tuition, room and board, and fees as best fits their personal situations.
-The Temple Easy Payment Plan will allow students to make up to three (3) payments over the semester.
+Temple University offers an Easy Payment Plan for the fall and spring semesters to help students who are not fully paying their bills budget the costs for tuition, room and board, and fees as best fits their personal situations.
+The Temple Easy Payment Plan will allow students to make up to three (3) payments over the semester, based on their date of registration.
 Students who use the Temple Easy Payment Plan pay an $11 fee per installment.

-The University also offers the Temple Installment Payment Plan (TIPP) for those students who need an extended payment option.
-For more information about this plan, offered through Higher Education Services (HES), go to www.temple.edu/bursar/current/documents/tipo0708.pdf.
+The university also offers the Temple Installment Payment Plan (TIPP) for those students who need an extended payment option.
+For more information about this plan, offered through Higher Education Services (HES), go to www.temple.edu/bursar/documents/tipp0809.pdf.

-Students who need assistance in financing their education should see a Financial Counselor in the Department of Student Financial Services (Ground Floor, Conwell/Carnell Hall).
-Call 215-204-2244 for an appointment.
+Students who need assistance in financing their education should see a Financial Counselor in the Department of Student Financial Services (Ground Floor, Conwell/Carnell Hall) or call 215-204-2244 for an appointment.